leandermaben/code-edit-bench/README.md

 # Code Edit Bench

-This repository contains code to generate a dataset of commits from top rated (based on number of stars) repositories on Git that are based on 14 different languages.
+This repository contains code to generate a dataset of commits from top rated (based on number of stars) repositories on GitHub that are based on 14 different languages.
 This will serve as a benchmark for code editing tasks.

 ## Directory Structure
 **Data** <br>